-Note: Airfare and room and board is the responsibility of the student in both Chicago and Munich.
+Note: Airfare and room and board is the responsibility of the student in Munich.
 Study tour hotel costs are included in the price of tuition.

 World Brewing Academy International Diploma in Brewing Technology Program

 Addresses issues in brewing from an international perspective, providing a depth of experience that is unavailable through any other institution.